-(drop off at Kay Rowe Nursery School and Children’s Centre Osborne Road, Forest Gate, E7 0PH, or contact us to pick up. )
+(drop off at Kay Rowe Nursery School and Children’s Centre Osborne Road, Forest Gate, E7 0PH. )

 - Services: magic shows, face-painting, makeup makeovers, hairdressing services.
 Anything that you think mums and children might enjoy, might need, or that might make them feel a bit better.